opensim-org/opensim-core/README.md

 7. Click the **Configure** button again.
 Then, click **Generate** to make Visual Studio project files in the build directory.
 8. Open **Powershell**.
 9. Go to build directory you specified in step 3 using `cd c:/opensim-core-dependencies-build`.
-10. Download, compile and install using `cmake --build . --target INSTALL --config Release`.
+10. Download, compile and install using `cmake --build . --config Release`.
 Possible options for `--config` in this command are --
     * **Debug**: debugger symbols; no optimizations (more than 10x slower).
       Library names end with `_d`.
     * **Release**: no debugger symbols; optimized.